Spread of Public Health Issues and Epidemics

 Ambulance Patient Offload Times (APOT), EMS Compass, National EMS Quality Alliance (NEMSQA) Quality Measures and Core Measures

-The Collaborate Report is a three year (2018 – 2020) retrospective analyses that encompasses over 17 million prehospital Emergency Medical Services (EMS) incidents across the nation.
+The Collaborate Report is three years (2018 – 2020) of retrospective analyses that encompasses over 17 million prehospital Emergency Medical Services (EMS) incidents across the nation.
 This report spans various themes including COVID-19, traffic-related, behavioral health, alcohol and suspected drug use, pediatric patients and more.

 ImageTrend Collaborate™ Quick Facts Report

 The Collaborate Quick Facts are designed to provide rapid insights and awareness of key topics that relates to patient care, crew safety and operations management in the prehospital setting.
 These reports are supplemental information to inspire departments and others in the industry to evaluate their own data and how they compare against national data trends.